SunnyX-AI/ai-powered-sales-forecasting/README.md

 ### Core Flow

 - Data is ingested and validated
-- Datasets are joined into a modelling table
+- Datasets are joined into a modelling dataset
-- Features are engineered (lags, promos, weather, etc.)
+- Features are engineered (lags, promotions, pricing, weather, etc.)
 - Models predict **daily demand (units_sold)**
 - Forecasts are aggregated into:
   - Weekly demand